kareneth/blog/content/posts/2020-01-01-insecurity.md

 https://twitter.com/karen_meep/status/1111123109510344706

-While I don't feel [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) as much anymore, I do find it hard to speak up.
-Sometimes it's a matter of finding an opening to interject, while other times it's because I'm still formulating my thoughts.
+While I don't feel [imposter syndrome](https://en.wikipedia.org/wiki/Impostor_syndrome) as much anymore, I do feel insecure about speaking up sometimes.
+Usually it's a matter of finding an opening to interject since I don't like to interrupt, while other times it's because I'm still formulating my thoughts.
 Regardless, each lost moment can add to my insecurity.
 I like how this quote turns another thing I can feel guilty about into something encouraging.

 Mike Monteiro in [Ruined by Design](https://www.ruinedby.design) also helped me realize the importance of my own voice and perspective.